Circle Chart: Social charts

-The Circle Social Chart is a weekly chart that ranks the top 50 most popular K-pop artists using data from YouTube, TikTok, Mubeat, and Mycelebs.
+The Circle Social Chart is a weekly chart that ranks the top 50 most popular K-pop artists using data from YouTube, Mubeat, Higher, and Keytalk AI.

 The Gaon Weibo Chart was a weekly chart that ranked the top 10 most popular K-pop groups and the top 30 most popular individual K-pop artists in China using data from Weibo.

 Certification

-In April 2018, Korea Music Content Association introduced music recording certifications for albums, downloads and streaming.
+In April 2018, the Korea Music Content Association introduced music recording certifications for albums, downloads and streaming.
 Album certifications are awarded based on shipment figures provided by record labels and distributors.
 Download and streaming certifications are awarded to songs based on online data provided by web-based music providers.
 Albums and songs released on or after January 1, 2018, are eligible for certification.